rancidfrog/neutrinote/README.md

 What is Community Edition?
 --------------------------

-Features that make use of Google related dependencies are not included.
+A small subset of features that make use of Google related dependencies are not included.

 How to build